 Creating this type of suspension system is just as labor-intensive as it sounds.
-And that is what makes this so good—granted it's done right.
+And that is what makes for the highest quality and longest lifespan of your leather sofa.

-A true 8-way hand tied coil suspension starts with one of two foundations mounted directly to the frame.
+A true 8-way hand tied coil suspension starts with one of two foundations mounted directly to the base of the frame.
 The more traditional foundation uses polypropylene reinforced with steel bands.
 Today, some furniture makers are opting for an interlace web bottom.
 Either is acceptable.

 From here, cone-shaped springs of different gauges are placed strategically on the foundation.
 Then they are hand-tied into place with polypropylene twine.
 Generally, the more springs, the better the ride.